JetBrains/kotlin-web-site/pages/docs/reference/typecasts.md

 }
 ```

-The same syntax with omitted type arguments can used for casts that do not take type arguments into account: `list as ArrayList`.
+The same syntax with omitted type arguments can be used for casts that do not take type arguments into account: `list as ArrayList`.

 Inline functions with [reified type parameters](inline-functions.html#reified-type-parameters) have their actual type arguments
  inlined at each call site, which enables `arg is T` checks for the type parameters, but if `arg` is an instance of a